 S3P Agri-food Semi-annual Working Committee meeting took place in Seinajoki, Finland on 11th June 2018 .
 The Working Committee consists of all regions participating in Agri-food thematic partnerships.
 As a result, these Working Committee Meetings bring together the European Commission services and representatives of all Agri-food thematic partnerships.
-Further information and presentations are available here.
+Further information and presentations are available here and the report here.

 Kick-off event of S3P - Agri-Food took place on the 6-7 December 2016 in Florence, Italy.

 This meeting resulted in the first group of partnerships formally joining the Agri-Food S3 Platform as members.
 At the same time, it resulted in agreed working arrangements to prepare partnerships in thematic areas and establish a project investment pipeline, in particular for pilots and demonstrators in the targeted areas.
 The European Commission is committed to develop support and advisory services to accelerate this project pipeline.
 Presentations are available here.